This site last updated September 19.

-BAS regular 1st Wed of the month meetings start on Mar 5, 2014.
-Next meeting is at the ES Fox Observatory August 6, 2014.
+BAS regular meetings are the 1st Wed on the month.
+Next meeting is at the

 Note there may be minor changes in this list as dates approach.
 For up-to-date listing, see our 3-month list below or click on the COMING EVENTS page for detailed monthly information.

 NOTE: BAS Meetings and Public Viewing at Grey Roots Museum are open to the public and there is no charge.
 BAS viewing at ES Fox Observatory is either open to the public (see dates below) or for members and guests.
 HOWEVER, we welcome out-of-town guests AT NO CHARGE on all of our observing nights.
 We will do our best to accommodate you!